fizal619/menu-board/README.md

 # Intro

 Jordan Sassy is a well known television chef.
 Off air he runs his own Italian Restaurant.
-He recently invested in smart, internet connected, menu boards because he **LOVES** being the most tech savvy chef in town.
+He recently invested in smart, internet connected, menu boards.
+Because he **LOVES** being the most tech savvy chef in town.

 ![](https://67.media.tumblr.com/9824deb84f897ca7e52c13e66f0adba5/tumblr_ne9jfcyNho1qhub34o1_500.gif)

-However to his dismay, after failing to read the product description on chefBay; he discovered he had no way, app nor web interface, to tell the boards what to display!
+However to his dismay, after failing to read the product description on chefBay; he discovered he had no way to tell the boards what to display!
 He then hired you to design a React dashboard for them, and needs the MVP from you ASAP.
 (We wouldn't want him to look bad right?!)

 ------